FSS/PPS 08.07 - Water Management Plan

 Sr. Reviewer: Director, Grounds and Waste Management Operations

-- This policy describes water management and drought management guidelines for the various sources of water Texas State University uses.
+This policy describes water and drought management guidelines for the various water sources used by Texas State University.

-University withdrawals will not exceed the permitted water allotments from the Edwards Aquifer Authority (EAA).
+University withdrawals will not exceed the permitted water allotments set by the Edwards Aquifer Authority (EAA).

-Ind BMP – 1 System Water Audits, Leak Detection and Repairs: Meters for potable water applications will be monitored.
-Water audits and leak detection inspections will be conducted and appropriate actions taken based on the results.
+Ind BMP-1 System Water Audits, Leak Detection, and Repairs – Meters for potable water applications will be monitored.
+Water audits and leak detection inspections will be conducted, and appropriate actions will be taken based on the results.

-Ind BMP – 4 Landscape Conservation Programs: Grounds Operations will comply with the variance granted by EEA in 2004.
+Ind BMP-4 Landscape Conservation Programs – Grounds Operations will comply with the variance granted by EAA in 2004.

-Ind BMP- 6 Athletic Field Conservation Programs: Campus Recreation and Athletics will comply with the variance granted by EAA in 2004.
+Ind BMP-6 Athletic Field Conservation Programs – The Department of Campus Recreation and Athletics will comply with the variance granted by EAA in 2004.

-Ind BMP – 8 Cooling Tower Conservation Program: Make-up water will be metered.
+Ind BMP-8 Cooling Tower Conservation Program – Make-up water will be metered.
 The university will conduct regular inspections for leaks and malfunctions and appropriate actions will be taken based on the results.
-Cycling will be monitored with the goal to achieve six to eight cycles versus the standard five cycles.
+Cycling will be monitored with the goal to maximize the number of cycles of concentrations.

-recovery of thermal water used in the provision of steam and chilled water so as to maximize the amount of water that is reused in order to reduce the amount of fresh makeup water introduced into the systems;
+recover thermal water used in the provision of steam and chilled water to maximize the amount of water that is reused in order to reduce the amount of fresh make-up water introduced into the systems;

-monitor and control the use of water in all chiller plant cooling towers to minimize losses due to leakage, evaporation, and drift;
+monitor and control the use of water in all chiller plant cooling towers to minimize losses due to leakage and drift;

 utilize high efficiency chillers at the chiller plants;

-monitor potable water and thermal water meters in academic buildings as well as residence halls and auxiliary buildings;
+verify, calibrate, and replace potable water and thermal water meters in academic buildings, as well as residence halls and auxiliary buildings;

-maintain water conservation initiatives implemented by the Department of Housing and Residential Life, Dining Services, Recreational Center, and Student Center to include:
+maintain water conservation initiatives implemented by the Department of Housing and Residential Life, Dining Services, Recreational Center, and the LBJ Student Center including:

-tray-less service program in the four dining halls, thereby reducing the amount of water used in their dishwashing process;
+tray-less service programs in the four dining halls, thereby reducing the amount of water used in their dishwashing process;

-waste pulper recycler at the Harris Dining Hall and Commons Dining Hall to reduce the use of dishwashing water and allow for the reuse of that water;
+waste-pulper recycler at the Commons Dining Hall and Harris Dining Hall to reduce the use of dishwashing water and allow for the reuse of that water;

 utilize programmable irrigation systems at all sports and recreational fields that include rain or moisture sensors to shut off the system in the event of rain.
 The programs are monitored for effectiveness and set to cycle through the stations for pre-determined times on designated days; and